khchen/winim/readme.md

 # Winim

 Winim contains Windows API, struct, and constant definitions for Nim.
-The definitions are translated from MinGW's Windows headers.
+The definitions are translated from MinGW's Windows headers and Windows 10 SDK headers.

 The module also include some Windows string type utilities and Windows COM support.
 See winstr.nim and com.nim for details.
+Furthermore, winim provides ability to interact with Windows .NET Frameworks since version 3.6.0.

 For historical reasons and compatibility, winim only use signed integer types.
 For example:
 ```nim